e-finance-frankfurt/server-user/user-manual/README.md

 ### 1.1&nbsp; Logging in

+> Please make your first **login** as soon as possible, given that you yourself will need to set your password.
+Neither will you be provided with an initial password, nor will you be able to change an already set password later on - whatever string you type in during your first login will remain your password!

 If you have been invited to use our compute servers, you have also been provided with `<user-name>` and `<ip-address>`.
 Using these credentials, you will be able to log in to the jupyter **hub** (hub control panel).

 To log in to the jupyter hub, ...